The Lazy EZ loop is a popular part of the "Brand

 Getting there: From the north, exit I-70 at

 Cresent Junction and drive south on US-191 for 22 miles.
 From Moab, drive

 7 miles north from the Colorado River on 191.
 When you see the Gemini

 Bridges parking area, look for a gravel road on the opposite side (east,

 away from the cliffs).
-Turn onto the gravel road and immediately go right,
+Turn onto the gravel road and immediately go right.

-Alternate: From Moab, ride the Old Highway 191 (paved trail) until you
+and roll down to the big parking lot in the valley.
+From Moab, ride the Old Highway 191 (paved trail) until you

 reach the Bar M sign.
 Then, instead of ducking under the road, step